mozilla/bedrock/docs/analytics.rst

 All of our analytics code for Glean lives in a single bundle in the base template, which is intended to be shared across all web pages.
 There may be times where we want to send a ping from some JavaScript that exists only in a certain page specific bundle however.
-For instances like this, there is a global ``pageEvent`` helper available.
+For instances like this, there is a global ``pageEventPing`` helper available, which you can call from inside any custom event handler you write.

 For user initiated events, such as clicks:

 .. code-block:: javascript

     if (typeof window.Mozilla.Glean !== 'undefined') {
-        window.Mozilla.Glean.pageEvent({
+        window.Mozilla.Glean.pageEventPing({
             label: 'Newsletters: mozilla-and-you',
             type: 'Newsletter Signup Success'
         });